icyJoseph/use-store-hooks/README.md

 Redux is a very powerful concept.
 This document aims to share how one could still use the concept without having to ever install `redux` and `react-redux`.

-This package provides a bunch of methods to setup a redux-like global store, which connects to Redux Dev Tools and also consumes middleware!
+In addition, this package provides a bunch of methods to setup a redux-like global store, which connects to Redux Dev Tools and also consumes middleware!

 ## How to use?